mikebway/hugo-site/content/post/street-work.md

 >
 > ~ Burk Uzzle

+### A Survey

 When I put this gallery together in July of 2026, there were 781 black & white photographs on this site.
-This page is not intended to be a "best of," though most of my favorite images are here, it's more of a survey or cross-section of fourteen years making candid "street" pictures.
+This page is not intended to be a "best of," though most of my favorite images are here.
+This is a survey, a cross-section, of fourteen years making candid "street" pictures of people in public places.

+### Not Fake, Not Doc

+None of the photographs shown here were staged, but this is not documentary work.
+As Gary Winogrand said, when you put four edges around some facts, you change those facts.
+The pictures tell you nothing reliable about the individuals in them; a person may appear angry or sad, but was laughing the instant before the shutter opened, and smiling the instant after the shutter closed.

-Of all the people shown here, the only person that I asked permission from is the cook taking a cigarette break in Paris, 2012.
+I know the name and story of only one person in one photograph, my wife; she did not know that I was taking her picture as she listened to a friend.
+The only person that I spoke to before taking their picture is the cook having a cigarette break in Paris, 2012.

 {{< exhibit >}}